 Spin-offs frequently represent some of the most compelling opportunities available for active investors.
 They have historically outperformed the index on average but have a high degree of variance.
 This dynamic is attractive for active investors because it means there is an opportunity for fundamental stock picking.

 It is crucial to study the top performing spin-offs from the past in order to identify the important, recurring characteristics.
 Investors can then use this knowledge to better analyze and understand future spin-offs.
-These characteristics can be boiled down to three broad areas.
+The characteristics of top performing spin-offs can be boiled down into three broad areas.

 - Attractive business

 - A misunderstanding at the time of separation

 A spin-off does not require all three characteristics to be successful, but a combination of these characteristics can lead to extraordinary investment outcomes.